 Panska is a lively street in the heart of Old Town and therefore full of places to enjoy good coffee, excellent meals, beer or wine.
 These are some of our favourite ones!

 Žil Verne is a cool beer pub inspired by a famous writer Jules Verne.
-Minibar by Spin is a tiny bar with a concept based on negroni and shots ideal for crazy party nights.
+Minibar by Spin is a tiny bar with a concept based on regularly changing signature cocktails and shots ideal for crazy party nights.
 Another bar tip is the Baudelaire Evil Flowers Bar with creative literary concept and excellent drinks.
 Five points is a hip coffee place which serves nice breakfast, excellent coffee and cakes.
 Bio Zmrzlina Special offers tasty ice-cream which made it to our list of top ice-cream places.
 Mondieu is a very popular café serving healthy meals, vegan options and the best sweets ever!
 Gatto Matto with its Italian cuisine will satisfy hungry passersby.
 We have a soft spot for San Marten with its summer terrace, great wine selection and tasty food.
 It also made it to our list of the best wine places.

 Author: Zuzana Mytna